 However, if you are spending more than a day in Turin, you will likely have a better time staying at a hotel closer to the city centre.
 Picking a hotel near Porta Susa station may be convenient in terms of public transport to the stadium, but there is more choice near Turin’s other main station, Porta Nuova.

-Tickets for Juventus games can be bought online via Listicket, by phone 892 982 (from Italy) or +39 02 600 60 900 (from abroad), or at one of the Listicket sales points.
-For certain sections possession of a Tessera del Tifoso fan card will be required.
+Tickets for Juventus games can be bought online via Listicket, by phone 892 101 (from Italy) or +39 02 600 60 900 (from abroad), or at one of the Listicket sales points.
+For certain sections possession of a Tessera del Tifoso fan card may be required.

-Juventus sold out most matches in their first few seasons at Juventus Stadium and one is advised to book as much in advance as possible.
+Juventus sold out most matches in their first few seasons at Juventus Stadium and most matches are still close to a sell-out.
+It is therefore recommended to book as much in advance as possible.
 Tickets usually go on sale two weeks before the match.

-If the match is sold out or if you wish to purchase longer in advance, you can revert to ticket websites such as viagogo, who offer a reliable alternative and take care of the repersonalisation of the tickets, though prices will be higher than face value.
+If the match is sold out or if you wish to purchase longer in advance, you can revert to ticket websites such as viagogo, who offer a reliable alternative and take care of the repersonalisation of the tickets where required.
+Of course, prices will generally be higher than face value.

 The museum opens every day of the week except Tuesdays from 10:30 am to 6:00 pm and until 7:30 pm on the weekends.

 Tours run Mondays, Wednesdays, Thursdays, and Fridays at 11:00 am, 12:30 pm, 2:45 pm, and 4:15 pm.
-On the weekends and public holidays they run every half an hour between 11:00 am and 5:30 pm, though it is advised the latest hours on Juventus’ official website.
+On the weekends and public holidays they run every half an hour between 11:00 am and 5:30 pm, though it is advised to check current timetables on Juventus’ official website.